LunaTsai/Retrive-TikTok-data-and-store-it-into-Mysql-Database/README.md

 # Retrieve TikTok data and fetch it into Mysql Database

 # Overview
-This repository contains a Python script designed to retrieve user posts from TikTok using the Ensemble Data API and then store the data in a MySQL database
+This repository contains a Python script designed to retrieve user posts and comments from TikTok using the Ensemble Data API and then store the data in a MySQL database

 # Features
 1. Data Retrieval: